MattSaeeda/patternProject/README.md

 Final project for course: DESIGN PATTERNS FOR BLOCKCHAIN CRN-52719-201802

 Intro:
-This project contains one contract; SupplierAssgin.
-It is a part of suppluy chain management system based on de-centralized hyperledger concept.
+This project contains one contract: SupplierAssgin.
+It is a part of supply chain management system based on de-centralized hyperledger concept.
 This contract basically assign the status of “ accepted” or “true” and  “rejected” or “false” to a supplier.
 Any supplier has a unique account.
 All mapped to statuses mentioned above.
 There is onlyOwner modifier to limit transferring ownership.
-This is a base to do test based on "Owner Pattern'.
+This is a base to do tests on "Owner Pattern".
-Also, accounts are mapped to another boolean value, to authorized account for a further role(to be determined).
-This will be used to test
+Also, accounts are mapped to another boolean value," whitelisted",to authorized accounts for a further role(to be determined).
+This will be used to test "Whitelisted" pattern.
-"Whitelisted" pattern.
-Tests
+Tests:
 Patterns of “Ownership” and “Whitelisted” are uesd to test this code:
  Ownership tests
       ✓ Should have owner address be same address who deployed contract